derrxb/derrxb_old/src/pages/photography/pine-ridge/pine-ridge.md

 previewImage: ./images/pine-ridge-07.jpg
 ---

 Mountain Pine Ridge (MPR) is one of my favorite places in Belize.
-There is so much to see and gaze at.
+Hopefully these photos help you see why that's the case.